 Marvel at the Tower of Death

-There is something almost mesmerizing about this tower.
-It’s pretty interesting to note that when notorious Mongolian warlord Genghis Khan invaded Bukhara, he destroyed almost everything in the city, yet the Po-i-Kalyan tower was so sturdy, he decided to leave it.
+There is something almost mesmerising about this tower.
+It is pretty interesting to note that when the notorious Mongolian warlord Genghis Khan invaded Bukhara, he destroyed almost everything in the city.
+However, the Po-i-Kalyan tower was so sturdy, he decided to leave it.

 See an Old Mosque with an Interesting Multicultural Backstory

-I really liked the way that the Magok-i-Attari mosque looked, and I found it even more interesting after speaking with a local about it.
+Most people walk past this, probably because the museum inside it isn’t very good.
 The unpainted, almost decrepit looking structure was once awash with bold colours and turquoise tiles, but time has faded them away.